mikabohinen/nvim-nix/README.md

 # nvim-nix

-An opinionated, principled, and distraction free Neovim environment that just works.
+An principled, reproducible, and architecturally sound Neovim environment that just works.

 This is my personal Neovim configuration.
 I'm sharing it not because I think everyone should use it exactly as-is, but because I've spent a lot of time